shoobinger/secret-stash/README.md

    docker compose up
    ```
 3. The application should be available at `http://localhost:8080`
+4. To access the API, open `http://localhost:8080/swagger-ui`.
+The default Swagger UI will show up.
+Specify
-4. To access API, use `http://localhost:8080/swagger-ui` specifying `/openapi.yaml` in the top bar.
+   `/openapi.yaml` in the top search bar of the Swagger UI interface.

 # Authenticating requests

 `/notes` API is secured using JWT authentication.
 Register a user using `/users/register` and then get a JWT
 with `/users/login`.
 The token must be put to `Authorization` header in all subsequent requests.